• Alfred M. Hallmark

 Picture

-Named for the Live Oak tree that grows in this region.
+Live Oak County is named for the Live Oak tree that grows in this region.
 George West is the county seat.
-I have to admit I don't have a great sense for this county, we have visited twice but really only while passing to somewhere else.
+I have to admit I don't have a great sense for this county, we have visited twice but really only while passing through to somewhere else.
 There are only 33 markers in this rural county but the Live Oak County Historical Commission havs an awesome web page to communicate and promote what is happening in the county.
 They add a couple of new markers a year which is no mean feat for a smaller county, as these markers are expensive and take some time to research and apply for.

 12th February, 2023 - We ducked into Live Oak County briefly at the end of a longer trip.
 The Simmons marker was the last capture of the trip.
 We looked for Don Victoriano Chapa_Don Prisciliano Chapa at the courthouse without sucess.

-What I'd love to is to capture is the markers on private with would tidy up this county and be very cool.
-As I've said before Live Oak County is very active and they are a couple of new markers we have not visited yet.
+What I'd love to is to capture is the markers on private property which would tidy up this county up and be very cool.
+As I've said before Live Oak County is very active and there are a couple of new markers we have not visited yet.

 Birthplace of J. Frank Dobie